Replying to your Invitation and Tickets

-Please do not make any costly travel arrangements until such time as any surplus tickets have been successfully purchased.
+Please do not make any costly travel or accomodation arrangements until such time as any tickets have been successfully purchased.

-Additional tickets will only be available online to those students who have already registered to attend their ceremony, by the closing date of 1 December2017.
+Additional tickets will only be available online to those students who have already registered to attend their ceremony, by the closing date of 5pm on Wednesday 6 December 2018.

-Any remaining tickets will be available to purchase (£15) on a first come first serve basis from our Online Store from 12 noon on 21 December 2017 to 17 January 2018.
+Any remaining tickets will be available to purchase (£15) on a first come first serve basis from our online Store from 12noon on Thursday 20 December 2018 to 5pm on Thursday 10 January 2019.